Jake Lacy: Career

 Lacy acted in high school and performed on professional stages in A Midsummer Night's Dream as Demetrius (in Hartford Stage's production), and Much Ado About Nothing as Conrad (in the Oberon Theater Ensemble's production).
 He had brief roles in a few episodes of Guiding Light before its cancellation.
 In 2010, he had a lead role in the Columbia thesis film C'est moi.

 From 2010 to 2011, Lacy starred as Casey in the ABC sitcom Better with You.
 He starred as Pete Miller, or "Plop", in the ninth and last season of The Office.
 His next role was in the independent sports comedy Balls Out, as Caleb Fuller, who leads an intramural football team.
 In 2014, he starred in the comedy-drama film Obvious Child opposite Jenny Slate.
 He also appeared in the HBO comedy Girls as Fran, a love interest of Lena Dunham's protagonist Hannah.
 Lacy starred opposite Rooney Mara in Carol (2015), as Richard, her character's boyfriend.

 In 2016, Lacy appeared in the WWII-set dramedy Their Finest, directed by Lone Scherfig, which premiered at the Toronto International Film Festival, and Miss Sloane, a political thriller directed by John Madden, which premiered at the AFI Fest.
 In 2017, Lacy co-starred in I'm Dying Up Here, a comedy series on Showtime.
 In 2019, he appeared as a love interest of Gwen Verdon, played by Michelle Williams, in Fosse/Verdon, on FX.

+He played a New York police detective in the 2026 Hulu crime drama series Furious.
+His character Marshall Connelly was the ex-boyfriend of FBI agent Alice Black, played by Emmy Rossum.